 Of course, transitioning to cloud-based production will be gradual, given existing investment in traditional production technology and workflows.
 But increasingly, show producers will recognize the value of transforming how they approach live production, especially for live streaming distribution that makes niche productions serving the well-defined interests of specific audiences possible, such as those of fans who are interested in a specific NCAA Division II or III football program.

-Cloud-based production makes it economically feasible to live stream content to these vertical markets as well as offers many other real benefits to broadcast rights holders who produce live content for TV.
+Cloud streaming makes it economically feasible to live stream content to these vertical markets as well as offers many other real benefits to broadcast rights holders who produce live content for TV.